simp/pupmod-simp-simpkv/README.md

 simpkv is able to store and retrieve binary values, provided the Puppet code uses the appropriate configuration and functions/types for binary data.

-  * **IMPORTANT**:  Puppet 5 does not fully support binary data.
-So, although simpkv will properly serialize and deserialize the data, the binary data can only be used for Puppet `file` resources when applied with `puppet apply`, not `puppet agent`.

 Below is an example of using simpkv for a binary value.

 To store the content of a generated keytab file: